archubbuck/cli-ops/apps/README.md

 - **cli-beta** - Plugin system demonstration (will be created)
 - **cli-gamma** - Advanced patterns demonstration (will be created)

+## CLI Inventory

+For a complete inventory of all CLIs, their commands, performance metrics, and testing status, see [../docs/CLI-INVENTORY.md](../docs/CLI-INVENTORY.md).

 ## Creating a New CLI

 Use the generator: